What is one investment you’ve made in the past that you’re grateful for today?

 What is Strategic Coach

-Strategic coach is a coaching program specifically targeted toward entrepreneurs helping them develop a self-managed company.
+Strategic Coach is a coaching program specifically targeted at entrepreneurs helping them develop a self-managed company.
 Created by Dan Sullivan, the program is designed to help your business grow 10x.
 This program has been extremely beneficial for over 16,000 entrepreneurs from 60 different industries over the past 20 years.